 Moving to Bulgaria

 Expats moving to Bulgaria will find a former Soviet satellite state that has had its fair share of political instability, economic upheavals and corruption since its first democratic election in 1990.
-However, and especially since joining the European Union in 2007, the country has stabilised, with a growing economy and a marked increase in its expat population.
+However, and especially since joining the European Union in 2007, the country has stabilised.
+With a growing economy, there's been a marked increase in its expat population.

 Property is the driving force that brings expats from Western Europe to this Balkan state.
 Expats looking to purchase holiday homes on the Black Sea coast and those looking for investment properties head to Bulgaria, thanks to a low cost of living in Bulgaria, scenic countryside and the country’s proximity to the rest of Europe.

 Although unemployment levels have decreased, unemployment is still an issue in Bulgaria.
 Consequently, the state offers incentives to those who are looking to start businesses and boost the country’s economy.
 There is a particularly high demand for English teachers in Bulgaria.
 Other thriving industries include oil, translation, IT and construction.
 However, salaries in Bulgaria tend to be low compared to other EU states.

 New arrivals may have difficulties with the Cyrillic alphabet and overcoming the language barrier.
 Although the use of English is growing throughout the country, expats will find it beneficial to hire a dedicated relocation specialist to assist in navigating Bulgaria's complicated bureaucratic procedures.
 Those planning on settling down in Bulgaria should also consider taking a language course.
 Even a basic knowledge of the Bulgarian language will help expats integrate with the local community.